Car Insurance Quote Accuracy: Why Estimates Change & How to Get Reliable Rates

 Incomplete Information & Misrepresentation

 Sometimes quotes change simply because the application collects more detail than the initial form.
-You may be asked about additional household members, your annual mileage, how your vehicle is garaged, or commute distance — all of which affect your rate.
+You may be asked about additional household members, your annual mileage, how your vehicle is garaged, your marital status, or commute distance — all of which affect your rate.
 If any of these factors are worse than what the initial tool assumed, your premium climbs.

 Intentional misrepresentation — omitting accidents, listing a different primary driver, or using a false address — is treated as insurance fraud and can result in policy cancellation or denial of claims, not just a higher quote.